tommitytom/RetroPlug/README.md

 - Clang compiler for Visual Studio (clang-cl).
 This can be installed with the Visual Studio Installer.
 - [Rednex Game Boy Development System](https://github.com/gbdev/rgbds).
 Must be available via your systems PATH variable.
 - [Premake 5](https://premake.github.io/).
 Must be available via your systems PATH variable.
+- To build the VST2 target, you need to acquire the VST2 SDK.  `aeffect.h` and `affectx.h` need to be copied in to `thirdparty/iPlug2/Dependencies/IPlug/VST2_SDK/`

 All other dependencies are included in the repository.
 Run `configure.bat`, this will write a project to `build/vs2019/RetroPlug.sln`.
 Open and build.